sh3llpwn/SHELLCTF_2021/Web/fun_with_tokens/README.md

 4. We can see that the `username` changed from `din_djarin11` to `qva_qwneva11`.
 So this hints that this could be `rot13`.
 When you apply the `rot13` cipher on the admin value `snyfr`, you see that it returns a string `false`.
 So, we can change this to a rot13 encrypted string for `true`, but to do that, we need the JWT secret, to sign the newly created json web token.

 5. If you observe the request on `/adminNames`, you see that it actally redirects to `/getFile?file=admins`.
-This route seems suspicious.
+This route seems exploitable.
 We can try to include other files using this.
+We are hinted about environment.
 When you try `/getFile?file=.env`, it returns `No such file or directory: /app/public/.env`.
 So, we can try `../.env` to come out of the public folder.
 You get a file in return, which is the `.env` containing the secret!

 ```
 JWT_SECRET=G00D_s0ld13rs_k33p_s3cret5